-Apple Digital AV Adapter review
+Apple Digital AV Adapter full review

 Apple’s $39 (UK pricing yet to be confirmed) Digital AV Adapter gives HD-capable iOS devices a feature they have sorely lacked: the ability to output HD video.
 Even though the iPad 2 isn't out in the UK for another two weeks, we've managed to get our hands on the iPad 2 and one of the HD adaptors.

 The small white adapter has a male 30-pin dock cable on one side and, on the other side, an HDMI port and a dock connector port.
 Connect your device’s AC adapter to the wall (or dock cable to your computer) and plug it into the adapter, and you’ll be able to keep its battery up even if you’re watching Lawrence of Arabia.
 But using that port is optional—if all you do is plug one end of an HDMI cable into the adapter and the other into your TV, and press play on your device’s Videos app, you’ll still get HD video and Dolby Digital 5.1-channel surround sound through a single cable.